Two hundred years ago, on Monday 16 August 1819, a peaceful gathering in Manchester escalated into an indiscriminate slaughter of innocent civilians.

 Another borough of controversy was Dunwich in Suffolk – a village which had almost disappeared into the sea.

 In contrast, new industrial cities became grossly underrepresented.
 Manchester had a population of 400,000 and no MP to represent its concerns.

 Constituencies could also be bought and sold, meaning wealthy industrialists or old aristocrats could buy political influence.
 Some MPs gained their seats through patronage.
 This blatant misuse of power provoked calls for reform.

-Economic problems after the Napoleonic wars
+Economic Strife after the Napoleonic Wars

 The Napoleonic wars were brought to a close in 1815, when Britain tasted its final success at the Battle of Waterloo.
 Back at home, a brief boom in textile production was cut short by chronic economic depression.